Subscribe for all my updates and don't miss a thing! Sign me up!

-Jamaica’s population stood at an estimated 2,804,332 as at July 2008, the most populated country in the Caribbean.
+According to the Statistical Institute of Jamaica, Jamaica’s population stood at an estimated 2,726,667, as at December 2018, the most populated country in the Caribbean.

 About 80% of babies born in Jamaica are born to teenage mothers.
 There is an estimated 20.04 births per 1,000 and the fertility rate is an estimated 2.3 children born per woman.
 In addition, the population growth rate is an estimated 0.779%.